CRUCIATE LIGAMENT RUPTURE

 - The Tightrope Cruciate Ligament Repair system is a relatively new and minimally invasive method for extra-capsular stabilisation of the CCL.
 This technique does not require cutting of the bone.
 Instead, small holes are drilled in the femur and tibia to allow a synthetic biomaterial that closely mimics the properties of a natural ligament to be passed through a small incision to provide bone-to-bone stabilisation during healing.

-The Kevlar-like synthetic material used has properties which make it stronger and less prone to failure than any other suture materials being used for CCL reconstructions and is used extensively in human joint surgery, including the repair of ACL sports injuries.
+The Kevlar-like synthetic material used is stronger and less prone to failure than any other suture materials being used for CCL reconstructions and is used extensively in human joint surgery, including the repair of ACL sports injuries.

 The method used to repair your pet’s CCL injury will often come down to the preferences, experience and the level of skill of your chosen veterinary surgeon.
 At Alpine Animal Doctors we use the technique we think most suited to a specific patient.